 Director Deep Brain Stimulation Services

 My career as a physician assistant in neurology focuses on the care of people living with movement disorders and deep brain stimulation.
-My work has been predominantly in a team environment along side neurology and neurosurgery specialists resulting in extensive experience in medical therapies, deep brain stimulation research and rehabilitation for individuals with movement disorders.
+My work has been predominantly in a team environment along side neurology and neurosurgery specialists resulting in extensive experience in medical therapies, deep brain stimulation research and rehabilitation.
 My expertise in troubleshooting DBS problems or failures grew substantially while working at the Cleveland Clinic with a team of renown leaders in DBS surgery and research.
 Now after treating over 1000 patients with DBS since the year 2000, I have seen what was once a treatment of last resort become a treatment considered as part of the standard of care.
-My experience in neurology coupled with a background in exercise and fitness has fostered an integrative and seamless approach enhancing patient outcomes through a combination of patient empowerment, expert medical care and translating research into clinical care.
-During my time at the Cleveland Clinic, I studied philosophy and bioethics and earned a second master’s degree in Philosophy.
-Hobbies include mountaineering, cycling, trail running and sustainable farming.
+My experience in neurology coupled with a background in exercise science has fostered an integrative and seamless approach enhancing patient outcomes through a combination of patient empowerment, expert medical care and translating research into clinical care.
+Additionally, I earned a second master’s degree in Philosophy/Bioethics.
+Hobbies include mountaineering, hiking, trail running, sustainable farming and horseback riding.

 Philosophy of Care: